opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ### Viewing events

 Regardless of whether you choose to create a new monitor or detector or to associate an existing monitor or detector, events on your dashboard are triggered based on the criteria you set up.
-For a detailed view of the tirgger criteria, go to the **View Events** page.
+For a detailed view of the trigger criteria, go to the **View Events** page.
 You have two options for accessing the **View Events** menu: Select an event on the visualization itself or select **View Events** from the visualization’s context menu, as shown in the following image.

 <img width="719" alt="view-events-context-menu" src="https://github.com/vagimeli/project-website/assets/105296784/98cbb0ce-374c-40ff-bd2c-d6dbf2c36da1">
 ##### Figure 6.
 Visualization showing View events context menu